-Growth in Delaware's labor market over the past 10 years continues to follow national employment trends that began during the Great Recession and that endure under the uncertainty of the Covid-19 pandemic.
+Growth in Delaware's labor market over the past 10 years continues to follow national employment trends that began during the Great Recession and endure post the Covid-19 pandemic.

 - From 2013 to 2015, State employment growth outpaced both regional states and national job increases. - From 2016 to 2019, national employment continued to expand at a rate exceeding both Delaware and the region. - From 2020 to 2021, the impact of the coronavirus caused State, regional and U.S. employment to fall dramatically, but has since rebounded.
-In 2021, Delaware employment growth over the prior year was 2.7%, slightly lower than U.S. employment at 2.9%. the Mid-Atlantic Regional states, which include Maryland, New Jersey, New York, Pennsylvania, and Delaware, grew by 3.1% above 2020. - In 2022, national, regional, and State employment growth continued its rebound from the impacts of the coronavirus pandemic.
-Regional employment grew by 4.4%, U.S. employment grew by 4.3% and Delaware's rate of growth was 4.1% above 2021 levels. - In 2023, national, regional, and State employment growth continued by 2.3%, 1.9% and 2.6%, respectively, above 2022 levels.
+In 2021, Delaware employment growth over the prior year was 2.7%, slightly lower than U.S. employment at 2.9%. the Mid-Atlantic Regional states, which include Maryland, New Jersey, New York, Pennsylvania, and Delaware, grew by 3.1% above 2020. - From 2022 to 2024, national, regional, and State employment growth continued to rebound and return toward pre-pandemic trends.
+Delaware's employment growth in 2022 lagged national and Mid-Atlantic in over-the-year growth, but strengthened in 2023, increasing above both regions.
+In 2024, Delaware's over-the-year growth was slightly less than the increase for both national and Mid-Atlantic employment.